Kristina Webb

-Kristina Webb is a New Zealand artist, illustrator and cartoonist.
+Kristina Webb (born 8 September 1995) is a New Zealand artist, illustrator and cartoonist.

 Biography

-Webb was born in New Zealand and spent her childhood travelling in Vanuatu and Australia with her family.
+Webb was born on 8 September 1995, and spent her childhood in New Zealand and travelling in Vanuatu and Australia with her family.
 In 2012, while on a high school exchange programme in Michigan, she began her Instagram account of illustrations and positive messages.
 She was later commissioned by HarperCollins Publishers to create two colouring books for young people.